Creative Workforce for the Future - Placement Call (closed)

 - Phase One: January to July 2020

-You will undertake a xx week placement at a cultural organisation in Bristol or Bath in the creative industries.
-You can apply to one of six cultural organisations.
-Each cultural organisation offers different experience on top of the key skills that you will develop across all of them.
-You can read about what sort of thing to expect at each hub at the bottom of this page.
-Read them carefully and consider which one hub will be the right fit for your skills and ambitions.
+You will undertake a 24 week placement at a cultural hub in Bristol or Bath in the creative industries.
+You can apply to one of six cultural hubs.
+Each cultural hub offers specific experience in addition to the key skills you will develop wherever you are based.
+You can read about what to expect at each hub at the bottom of this page.
+Read carefully and consider which one hub will be the right fit for your skills and ambitions.

 During your time at the cultural hub you will develop the skills to thrive in a creative business environment.
 You will be an active participant in a Talent Network with peers, which will provide further opportunities, industry expertise and advice.
 You will also receive support and guidance from a dedicated mentor who will work closely with you.
 You will meet regularly to discuss your career progression and further placements.